grint/xero-demo/README.md

 [http://localhost:8080].

 ## Design Patterns
-To select the appropriate pattern, I answered to the question "What problem am I trying to solve?".
+Considering the appropriate patterns, I answered to the question "What problem am I trying to solve?".
 In the task of the data synchronization with the possible introduction of new types of lists, I see the following problems:

-- it should be possible to receive lists from various enpoints of various types (Account, Vendor) with a different structure (Created date, Due date), i.e. the same construction process should be able to create different representations.
-In other words, by creation of a list, the process of its creation is not important, but the result is.
-Factory design pattern will do the job well.
+- it should be possible to receive lists from various enpoints of various types (Account, Vendor, etc) with a different structure (Created date, Due date), i.e. the same construction process should be able to create different representations.
+In other words, by creation of a list, the process of its creation is not important, but the result is. **Factory design pattern** will do this job well;

 - it should be possible to synchronize all the lists used in the system, i.e. there's a need of an easier or simpler interface to work with.
-In other words, when one clicks the "sync" button, the user does not need to synchronize each list individually and write logs, instead, the application must complete everything what is necessary.
-Facade pattern can solve this problem.
+In other words, when one clicks the "sync" button, the user does not need to synchronize each list individually and write logs, instead, the application must complete everything what is necessary. **Facade pattern** can solve this problem.

 So, the combination of Factory and Facade pattern should be used.
-Factory will create lists of any type and the facade will provide a common interface for syncing.
+Factory will create lists of any type and the Facade will provide a common interface for syncing.

-Also, when synchronizing the list, data flows through a sequence of steps, which can be described by a simple algorithm:
+Also, when synchronizing the lists, data flows through a sequence of steps, which can be described by a simple algorithm:
 - send a Xero request to the selected endpoint,
 - get an answer,
 - evaluate the status of the response
 - if successful, save data to the database
-- if necessary, process the data (depending on the type and design of the database)
+- if necessary, process the data (depending on the type and design of the database and the list structure)
+- if error - show alert to user
 - create a log entry

 This process is a non-linear pipeline.
-In terms of GoF patterns, this process can be described as a combination of strategy and builder pattern.
+In terms of GoF patterns, this process can be described as a combination of **strategy and builder patterns**.
 This will let to choose a model of behavior depending on the status of the response.

 ### Database

 The initial database choice was MongoDB 4.0, the choice of which is justified below.
 But for the purpose of more practice with SQL and also considering that the application is a demonstration of the development approach, I settled on SQLite.
-This speeds up development at the initial stage and speeds up testing.

-In production however, there are reasons to choose MongoDB:
+In production of such an application however, there are reasons to choose MongoDB:

-The format of the data received from Xero is not the same, for example, the Accounts list can have a CurrencyCode field if it is a bank account, or Bank Transactions has a Reference field for SPEND and RECEIVE transactions.
+The format of the data received from Xero is not the same: for example, the Accounts list can have a "CurrencyCode" field if it's a bank account, or Bank Transactions has a "Reference" field for SPEND and RECEIVE transactions.
 There are also country-dependend fields like "Narrative" for UK.
 Therefore, the data is not structured in the same way.

 The application receives data in JSON format, which will let to immediately insert new documents without processing them, because NoSQL is a very good fit for hierarchical data storage in the form of key-value pairs.
 In the case of SQL, due to the presence of many links to additional lists like TaxType or Class, it would be necessary to split the data into several entities in order to avoid denormalization, and to write to several tables - this is the additional operations that can be avoided with NoSQL.
-Also, since Xero is the source of truth, the best solution is to avoid any data transformation, during which there is a risk of making changes.
+Also, since Xero is the **source of truth**, the best solution is to avoid any data transformation, during which there is a risk of making changes.

-Although the requirements for the application stated that we probably don’t need the entire set of properties it has, there is always the possibility of changing requirements or expanding the application, which will lead to the need for significant changes to the design of the database.
+Although the requirements for the application stated that we probably don’t need the entire set of properties it has, there is always the possibility of new requirements or expanding the application, which will lead to the need for significant changes to the design of the database.
 In the case of saving all the data, we can only show what is needed at the moment, and, if necessary, display new fields easily and quickly.
-Since NoSQL is easily scalable, in the case of a significant increase in the number of users and, accordingly, data, it is easy to scale.
+Since NoSQL is easily scalable, in the case of a significant increase in the number of users and, accordingly, data, it's easy to scale.

 An additional advantage of an unstructured data format is the ability to create a data-driven application.